OLED Display Graphics (SSD1306 128×64) using arduino uno project with step by step instructions in wowki

 What is This Project?

 This project demonstrates how to interface an SSD1306 OLED display (128×64 pixels) with an Arduino Uno microcontroller using the I2C communication protocol.
-You will learn how to display text, shapes, animations, and graphics patterns on the OLED screen.
+You will learn to display text, shapes, animations and graphics patterns on the OLED screen — all without any physical hardware using the Wokwi online simulator.

 What Will You Learn?